abach42/design-pattern-cheat-sheet/README.md

 ##### Client Code example

-In this example receiver gets together with data storge object, this even can be separated.
+In this example receiver gets together with data storage object, this even can be separated.
 Obvious `Person` type is immutable but not used as record to provide multiple constructors.

 ```java
 PersonInvoker invoker = new PersonInvoker();